How to apply for student loan forgiveness under Biden's new plan

 - What to do if you don't qualify for student loan forgiveness?

-How to apply for student loan forgiveness
+Who qualifies for Biden's student loan forgiveness plan?

 Before you need to even worry about applying for student loan forgiveness under the Biden administration's new plan, you'll need to make sure you actually qualify.
 Here are the criteria you need to meet.